cocos-creator/firedoc-2.x/docs/classes/Server.md

 ##### method: `init()`

-Creates the Express server and prep's YUI for serving
+Creates the Express server and prep&#x27;s YUI for serving

 | meta |   |
 |------|---|